node-machine/rttc/README.md

 ##### .isEqual(firstValue, secondValue, [_expectedTypeSchema_=`undefined`])

 Determine whether two values are equivalent using `_.isEqual()`.

+This is the method used by `rttc`'s own tests to validate that expected values and actual values match.

+> Experimental:
-If the third argument was provided, also look for expected `lamda` values in the optional type schema and call `toString()` on functions before comparing them.
+> If the third argument was provided, also look for expected `lamda` values in the optional type schema and call `toString()` on functions before comparing them.
+The third argument SHOULD NOT BE RELIED UPON.

-> This is the method used by `rttc`'s own tests to validate that expected values and actual values match.

 ##### .infer(exampleValue)